openwrtuser/bash4hosts/README.md

 Use script at your own risk.
 Some legitimate websites could stop working.

-In this case, try less restrictive original hosts files (e.g. 1Hosts Lite, HaGeZi Multi PRO, etc.).
+In this case, try less restrictive original hosts files (e.g. 1Hosts Lite, HaGeZi Multi PRO, Small oisd, etc.).

 Modify the script to suit your needs.